But on a slow site? It’s like trying to hold water with a bucket full of holes.

 Another big problem is when it comes time for you and your app to part ways.

-Just like you hope a tenant would leave the place like they found it.
+Just like you hope a tenant would leave the place as they found it.
 You can hope for Shopify app developers to do the same.

 However, this isn’t always the case.